demox-labs/aleo-standard-programs/pondo-bot/README.md

 1. Make sure `RPC_PATH` is set in your `.env` . `RPC_PATH` is the path to your `aleo-rpc` local repo.
 1. Run `yarn build:dev` to make sure all the test scripts are built.
 1. Run `yarn swapRpcDb your_backup_name`.

+## Retrieving / uploading common saved states
+We use an S3 bucket to store common states: [pondo-test-states](https://us-west-2.console.aws.amazon.com/s3/buckets/pondo-test-states)

+### Downloading
+1. Ensure you have AWS S3 retrieve access
+1. Navigate to the above S3 bucket on the console, and download any relevant zips
+1. Unzip into the saved-states/ directory

+### Uploading
+1. After snapshotting, zip the saved state i.e. `zip -r programsDeployed.zip programsDeployed`
+1. Ensure you have AWS S3 upload access
+1. Navigate to the above S3 bucket on the console, and upload the zips with default settings

 ## After updating a leo program